 Fourthly, you have a right to say no to whatever you feel is not right.
 PPH is there to take care of what was initially agreed and manage the situation in case of a dispute.

 Lastly and most importantly, don’t be fake.
 Do not post as a UK or US based company if you are a one person team working in India.
 We are very proud of the fact that we are located in India and have seen many clients sceptical in working with us.
 We have always been honest and have come to learn that we will get clients because of our amazing portfolio, which always diminishes their scepticism in the end.

 What do you think of Tanya and Nathan’s story?
-Has the comments about their first job on PPH motived you in to getting your first working project?
+Has the comments about their first job motivated you to get your first working project?
 Please leave messages of support for Tanya & Nathan in our comments box below!